 Senator Dick Durbin stated in a speech on H-1B visa reform:

-Of all computers systems analysts and programmers on H-1B visas in the U.S., 74 percent were from Asia.
+Of all computer systems analysts and programmers on H-1B visas in the U.S., 74 percent were from Asia.[citation needed]

 Entrepreneurs do not qualify for the H-1B visa.
-The United States immigration system's EB-5 visa program does permit foreign entrepreneurs to apply for a green card if they make a sufficient investment in a commercial enterprise and intend to create 10 or more jobs in the United States.[244]
-The University of Massachusetts began a program in 2014 allowing entrepreneurs to found U.S. companies while fulfilling visa requirements by teaching and mentoring on campus, with the university as sponsoring employer.[245]
-Likewise, self-employed consultants have no visa that would allow them to enter the country and perform work independently for unspecified, extended periods (although, note that a B-1 visa would permit temporary travel to the U.S. to consult for specific periods),[246] so consulting companies have been formed for the sole purpose of sponsoring employees on H-1B visas to allow them to perform work for clients, with the company sharing the resulting profit.
+The United States immigration system's EB-5 visa program does permit foreign entrepreneurs to apply for a green card if they make a sufficient investment in a commercial enterprise and intend to create 10 or more jobs in the United States.[211]
+In 2014, the University of Massachusetts began a program allowing entrepreneurs to found U.S. companies while fulfilling visa requirements by teaching and mentoring on campus, with the university as sponsoring employer.[212]
+Self-employed consultants have no visa that allows them to enter the country and perform work independently for unspecified, extended periods.
+A B-1 visa would permit temporary travel to the U.S. to consult for specific periods.[213]
+Consulting companies have been formed for the sole purpose of sponsoring employees on H-1B visas to allow them to perform work for clients, with the company sharing the resulting profit.

 Beneficiary Education Level | Violation Rate | % of Sample | Total Cases |